-If there are unprocessed emotions from situations, we refused to deal with they will stay stuck in our body and can leave us ill without apparent reason.
+If there are unprocessed emotions from situations, we refused to deal with they will stay stuck in our bodies and can leave us ill without apparent reason.

 Beliefs you’ve inherited from when you were like five years old are still dictating your behavior now.